-Checking the values to be configured in the cluster environment with 2 nodes
+Checking the values to be configured in the cluster environment with two nodes

-Before you create the cluster configuration data using the Builder, check values you are going to enter.
+Before you create the cluster configuration data using Cluster Generation Wizard, check values you are going to enter.
 Write down the values to see whether your cluster is efficiently configured and there is no missing information.